 The images you choose on your home page are important.
 You want them to support the overall website and business goals but they shouldn’t detract from the main purpose of the website.
 Images, in the form of graphics and photos, can quickly overwhelm a home page and become a distraction if you don’t manage them carefully.

-An example of how the image is part of the successful home page is the image on the right – Mike Gardner’s Time Doctor website.
+An example of how the image is part of the successful home page is shown over here at Content Nitro

 If you choose to use images (and they really can enhance a home page) make sure they support your goals.
 Make sure they adequately represent your brand.